 (Not that there’s anything wrong with frugal posts!
 I like reading Tread Lightly, Retire Early’s frugal friday series personally because it’s a diary peek into her life.)

-But I do feel bad when other frugal blogger pals like Gen Y Money, Laurie 3-Year, Ms. FAF among lots of others (even my readers!) say on their expense report and such that they didn’t curb their spending on so-and-so category while douchebag Lily from The Frugal Gene is spending half that somehow etc. burn the witch.
+But I do feel bad when other frugal blogger pals like Gen Y Money, Laurie 3-Year, Ms. FAF among lots of others (even my readers!) say on their expense report and such that they didn’t curb their spending on so-and-so category while douchebag that owns and write on The Frugal Gene is spending half that somehow etc, burn that witch.

-(OK, no one said ‘burn the witch’ but I presume that was not far off hahaha.)
+(OK, no one said ‘burn that witch’ but I presume that was not far off hahaha.)

 I hate it when good, smart, money-savvy people beat themselves up for not being frugal when they’re already living the frugal lifestyle to their comfort level, harnessing a great mindset in abundance, and saving a great portion of their income already.